4d/docs/website/translated_docs/es/API/IMAPTransporterClass.md

 - **Search-keys with a field-name value**: the field-name is the name of a header field.
 Ejemplo: `searchCriteria = SENTBEFORE 1-Feb-2020` (una fecha no suele necesitar comillas, ya que no contiene caracteres especiales)

 - **Search-keys with a string value**: the string may contain any character and must be quoted.
 If the string does not contain any special characters, like the space character for instance, it does not need to be quoted.
 Quoting such strings will ensure that your string value will be correctly interpreted.
 Ejemplo: `criterios de búsqueda = FROM "SMITH"` Para todas las llaves de búsqueda que utilizan cadenas, un mensaje coincide con la llave si la cadena es una subcadena del campo.
-Matching is not case-sensitive.
+Las coincidencias no diferencian entre mayúsculas y minúsculas.

 - **Search-keys with a flag value**: the flag may accept one or several keywords (including standard flags), separated by spaces.
 Example: `searchCriteria = HEADER CONTENT-TYPE "MIXED"`